 Shared ownership scheme

-Shared Ownership – also known as 'part buy, part rent' - is aimed at first time buyers who cannot afford to buy a property on the open market.
-Under the scheme you can buy at least a 25 per cent share in a home and pay a regulated rent to the freeholder on the remaining share.
+Shared Ownership – also known as 'part buy, part rent' - is aimed at households who cannot afford to buy a property on the open market.
+Under the scheme, you can buy a share in a home and pay a regulated rent to the housing provider on the remaining share.
+The share may be as small as 10 per cent or as much as 75 per cent.
+You will probably also need to pay a service charge for maintenance of communal areas, buildings insurance and management costs.

 How shared ownership works

-The rent on the unsold share is capped at 2.75 per cent of its value when the first share is sold.
-You can buy more shares in the property when you can afford to until you own the property outright.
+Shared owners can buy more shares in their home when you can afford to, until they own the property outright.
 This is known as ‘staircasing’.
 Additional shares are based on the market value of your property at the time of staircasing.

 Buying more shares will cut the amount of monthly rent you pay.